stevenroose/hal/README.md

 	- inspect: get information about addresses
 	- create: create addresses using public keys or scripts

+- bech32
+	- decode: parse the elements of the Bech32 format
+	- encode: encode data in the Bech32 format

 - bip32
 	- derive: derive keys and addresses from extended keys
 	- inspect: inspect a BIP-32 xpub or xpriv